dr-mushtaq/Academic-writing/Research Paper/How to write title ,abstract and Introduction of Research Paper.md

 - A Good title should contain the fewest possible words that adequately describe the content of the paper
 - Keep title short
-- identify the main issue of the paper
+- Title identify the main issue of the paper
-- begin with the subject of the paper
+- Title begin with the subject of the paper

-are accurate, unambiguous specific, and complete

-Do not contain infrequently-used abbreviations
+- Title Do not contain infrequently used abbreviations

-Make them easy for indexing and searching informative attractive, effective
+- Make them easy for indexing and searching informative attractive, effective

-Keep the title simple and Specific to describe the content but not so technical it cannot be easily understood, Try to be concise
+- Keep the title simple and Specific to describe the content but not so technical it cannot be easily understood, Try to be concise

-**Editing**
+**Reviwer Comments**

 - Before submitting your manuscript to a journal read the final version several times
 - Seek feedback from others